Alberta’s Tailings Management Framework

 The main objective of the TMF is to minimize fluid tailings accumulation by ensuring that fluid tailings are treated and reclaimed during the life of a project.
 All fluid tailings associated with a project should be ready to reclaim within 10 years of the end of mine life.
-Performance-monitoring requirements will be put in place to keep industry on track and will ensure that those results are clearly reported to Albertans.

 New Requirements… A New Directive

 On July 14, 2016, we announced the release of Directive 085: Fluid Tailings Management for Oil Sands Mining Projects, setting out new application and performance reporting requirements to manage fluid tailings in Alberta’s mineable oil sands.

 This directive required oil sands mining companies to submit a tailings management plan to the AER for approval.
 We are currently reviewing each tailings management plan and will make them available when a decision on each plan has been made.
 After a company’s tailings management plan has been approved, it must report annually on its performance in managing fluid tailings.

 In October 2017, we released an updated version of Directive 085 to include performance evaluation, compliance, and enforcement information.
 The updated version clarifies our approach to managing fluid tailings and does not change any requirements.